She’s walking straight at us.

 Nothing we say quite does the experience justice.
 No one feeling quite captures it.
 I just take the moment for what it is – precious, finite, there, and then gone.

 Walking with Polar Bears

 Churchill Wild owns and operates three lodges in northern Manitoba that offer polar bear walking safaris: Seal River Heritage Lodge, Nanuk Polar Bear Lodge. and Diamond Lake Lodge.
 Seal River and Nanuk, however, are the only two that offer tours with a focus on photography.
 Which means, for professional or enthusiasts, these safaris offer guests the flexibility to spend more time outdoors, or with a specific subject, to capture great images.

 Season: Late June – November.

-Polar Bear safaris are held in October – November.
+Polar Bear Tours are held in October – November.

 Photo Safari: 7 Days, 6 nights.
 5 nights at the lodge.
 First and last night are in Winnipeg.
 (See below).